 Unfortunately, exercise is not likely to impact the condition in any way.
 You had better consult a doctor and see what solutions they have to offer.

-In the end, ptosis is a condition which can be treated, but you need to leave the diagnosis in the hands of a certified specialist.
+In the end, ptosis is a condition which can be treated, but you need to leave the diagnosis in the hands of a certified specialist or plastic surgeon.
 Although people generally try to avoid invasive treatments, you need to understand that blepharoplasty might be the only way out of droopy eyelids for you.
 Having a consultation with an oculoplastic surgeon will probably blow all your worries away.
 So, do not hesitate to schedule an appointment to have the problem addressed the right way.